Ivan the Terrible: Russo-Turkish War

 In 1568, Grand Vizier Sokollu Mehmed Pasha, who was the real power in the administration of the Ottoman Empire under Sultan Selim, initiated the first encounter between the Ottoman Empire and its future northern rival.
 The results presaged the many disasters to come.
 A plan to unite the Volga and Don by a canal was detailed in Constantinople.
-In the summer of 1569, a large force under Kasim Pasha of 1,500 Janissaries, 2,000 Sipahis, and a few thousand Azaps and Akıncıs were sent to lay siege to Astrakhan and to begin the canal works while an Ottoman fleet besieged Azov.
+In the summer of 1569, a large force under Kasim Pasha of 1,500 janissaries, 2,000 sipahis, and a few thousand azaps and akinjis were sent to lay siege to Astrakhan and to begin the canal works while an Ottoman fleet besieged Azov.

 In early 1570, Ivan's ambassadors concluded a treaty at Constantinople that restored friendly relations between the sultan and the tsar.
 The envoys were directed to tell the sultan: "My Tsar is not an enemy of the Moslem faith.
 His servant Sain Bulat rules the Khanate of Kassimov; Prince Kaibula in Yuriev, Ibak in Suroshsk, and the Nogai Princes in Romanov.”